PART 8 - ALTERNATIVE PROCEDURE FOR CLAIMS

 |Modifications to the general rules||Rule 8.9|

 (1) The Part 8 procedure is the procedure set out in this Part.

-(a) he seeks the court’s decision on a question which is unlikely to involve a substantial dispute of fact; or
+(2) A claimant may, unless any enactment, rule or practice direction states otherwise, use the Part 8 procedure where they seek the court’s decision on a question which is unlikely to involve a substantial dispute of fact.

-(5) Where the claimant uses the Part 8 procedure he may not obtain default judgment under Part 12.
+(5) Where the claimant uses the Part 8 procedure, they may not obtain default judgment under Part 12.